-- the wishes of the victim in terms of how they want to proceed - the nature of the alleged incident - the ages of the children involved - the developmental stages of the children involved - any power imbalance between the children - is the incident a one-off or a sustained pattern of abuse - are there ongoing risks to the victim, other children, school or college staff - contextual safeguarding issues.
+- · the wishes of the victim in terms of how they want to proceed - the nature of the alleged incident - the ages of the children involved - the development stages of the children involved - any power imbalance between the children - is the incident a one-off or a sustained pattern of abuse - · are there ongoing risks to the victim, other children, school or college staff - contextual safeguarding issues.

-Following a report of sexual violence, the designated Safeguarding Lead (or deputy) will make an immediate risk and needs assessment, considering:
+Following a report of sexual violence, the designated safeguarding lead (or deputy) will make an immediate risk and needs assessment, considering:

-- the victim - the alleged perpetrator - all other children (and if appropriate adult students and staff). - Risk assessments will be recorded and kept under review as a minimum termly. - Refer to Guidance in Keeping Children Safe in Education Sept 2023, Part 5.
+- the victim - the alleged perpetrator - all other children (and if appropriate adult students and staff) - Risk assessments (if required) will be recorded and kept under review as a minimum termly - Refer to Guidance in Keeping Children Safe in Education Sept 2024, Part 5.